-This dryer can be converted to exhaust out the right side, left side, or through the bottom.
+This dryer can be converted to exhaust out the right side, left side (all models except WED71HEB), or through the bottom.
 If you prefer, you may contact your local dealer to have the dryer converted.

-- A. Standard rear offset exhaust installation

-- B. Left or right side exhaust installation

-- C. Bottom exhaust installation
+- A. Standard rear offset exhaust installation - B. Left- or right-side exhaust installation - C. Bottom exhaust installation